adityaramesh/aws_dns/README.md

 - The default configuration is file located in `~/.aws`, so it will persist even if you change Python versions and download a different version of pip.

-# Python Packages

-The following packages are used by the script to run.
-If you do not have them installed, you will need to do so using `pip install`.

 # Installation

-- git clone
-- rake install
+The installation script was designed for Ubuntu-based distributions running

+You can now run `install.py` as root.
+Keep in mind that the installation script was designed for Ubuntu-based distributions.
+If you are running an Ubuntu-based distribution, you should not have to do any manual configuration after running `install.py`.
+Otherwise, you will need to enable the `aws_dns` service, at the very least.

 [security_credentials]:
 https://console.aws.amazon.com/iam/home?#security_credential